israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Signed 32-bit integers

  The operands of all bitwise operators are converted to signed 32-bit integers in two's complement format.
+ Two's complement format means that a number's negative counterpart (e.g. 5 vs. -5) is all the number's bits inverted (bitwise NOT of the number, a.k.a. ones' complement of the number) plus one.

 ### Comma Operator